Should You Check the Virtual Currency Checkbox on Form 1040?

 But what if you have $10,000 in virtual currency stored in a foreign account or exchange?
 Do you have to report that too?
-As it stands, the answer appears to be no. According to FinCEN Notice 2020-2, taxpayers are not required to report foreign wallets, exchanges, or accounts holding only virtual currency.
+As it stands, the answer appears to be no. According to FinCEN Notice 2020-2, taxpayers are not required to report foreign wallets, exchanges, or accounts holding only this asset.

 However, the same notice states that this rule may change in the future.
 Check back with us for further updates.

-If you fail to accurately report your virtual currency activity when required, you could face a range of penalties, including an IRS audit, incurred interest, or tax penalties.
-If the failure is considered to be willful tax evasion or fraud, you could even be subject to criminal charges.
+If you fail to report your virtual currency activity when required, you could face a range of penalties, including an IRS audit, incurred interest, or tax penalties.
+But there are still several ways in which you could avoid incurring penalties.

 The first step is contacting the IRS and disclosing your failure to report income accurately.
 This might allow you to enter into an agreement with the IRS that may reduce or eliminate any penalties.
 If the IRS believes that you have intentionally avoided reporting virtual currency activity, they may impose additional penalties.
 This could include a higher accuracy-related penalty or even criminal prosecution.